prayrit-srivastava/todo-list.git.io/README.md

 # todo-list
-this is todo list using just html css and react.
+this is todo list using just html css and javascript.